Eilanden vakantie, ontdek de 444 idyllische eilanden van Denemarken

 Bilde: Daniel Villadsen, @dvphoto.dk

-Ice cream on Ærø
+Ice cream in Ærø

 No summer is complete without ice cream and at Aroma Is on the island Ærø, there are plenty of flavours to choose from.
 Everything is made by hand using local ingredients such as fresh strawberries from the local farms.
 Aside from the more traditional ice creams, you can also try innovative flavour combinations such as carrot and sea buckthorn as well as ice cream made with local goat’s milk.